Essay on Srinivasa Ramanujan in English - 100, 200, 500 Words

 500 Words Essay on Srinivasa Ramanujan

-Ramanujan is referred to as an Indian Mathematician who lived during the British period and who contributed substantially to mathematics analysis, number theory, infinite series and continued fractions.
+Srinivasa Ramanujan is referred to as great Indian Mathematician who lived during the British period and who contributed substantially to mathematics analysis, number theory, infinite series and continued fractions.
 He has been described by many as a simple person with pleasant manners.

 He was well-versed in the Brahmin culture and followed particular eating habits.
 Just before turning 10 years old, he passed his primary education in English, Tamil, geography and arithmetic.
 His scores were the best in the district.
 In the same year, he encountered formal mathematics for the first time.